bitcoin/bitcoin/doc/reduce-traffic.md

 Some node operators need to deal with bandwidth caps imposed by their ISPs.

-By default, bitcoin-core allows up to 125 connections to different peers, 8 of which are outbound.
+By default, Bitcoin Core allows up to 125 connections to different peers, 8 of which are outbound.
 You can therefore, have at most 117 inbound connections.

 The default settings can result in relatively significant traffic consumption.